 We have made nearly a million digital objects available through our digital repository, the Connecticut Digital Archive, and can support both asynchronous and synchronous learning sessions.
 If you’re interested in teaching with us, please reach out at least two weeks in advance of your requested class so that we can work together to determine how best to incorporate our collections into your course!

 If you would like to discuss specific issues or concerns about onsite or virtual instruction, please contact firstname.lastname@example.org.

-Donating Collections: All collection donations will be assessed individually.
+Gifts of Materials: All collection donations will be assessed individually.
 Arrangements for onsite appraisals (e.g. visits to donors’ homes or workplaces to assess collections) and delivery or pickup of collections will be made on a case-by-case basis.